cartheur/hp5480a/README.md

 ![block](/images/block-diagram.png)

 My redrawing of the HP schematics may or may not be useful to you.
-I did that while deriving some functional sense of the design in the absence of the Th-of-Op manual.
+I did that while deriving some functional sense of the design in the absence of the Operating or Service manuals; although a source on microfiche was discovered and scans are in the [manuals](/manuals/README.md) folder.
 If you're going between the HP schematics and my schematics you may find the renaming of symbol names annoying, but that, again, was to bring some functional clarity to things.
 I eventually arrived at breaking the internal system control down to a hierarchy of:

-1. function selection
+1. Function selection
-2. function execution control
+2. Function execution control
-3. sweep control
+3. Sweep control
-4. sample processing
+4. Sample processing
-5. process micro-cycles
+5. Process micro-cycles

 .. and named things to better reflect that.